-- something that defends, as a fortification, physical or mental quality, or medication: This fort was once the main defense of the island.
+something that guards against harm, such as a fortification, physical or mental quality, or medication: This fort was once the main defense of the island.

-- the defending of a cause or the like by speech, argument, etc.: He spoke in defense of the nation's foreign policy.
+the support of a cause or the like by speech, argument, etc.: He spoke in defense of the nation's foreign policy.

-- the practice or art of defending oneself or one's goal against attack, as in fencing, boxing, soccer, or football.
+- the practice or art of shielding oneself or one's goal from attack, as in fencing, boxing, soccer, or football.

 - the team attempting to thwart the attack of the team having the ball or puck.

 - the players of a team who line up in their own defensive zone.

 - the positions on the field, ice, etc., taken by such players.

 (initial capital letter)Also called Defense Department.
 Informal. the Department of Defense.

 verb (used with object), de·fensed, de·fens·ing.